Jasbir96/algoprep_git_demo/notes.md

 * `.gitignore` : this the file where you can put the files and folder name which you don't want to be tracked
 * `git add .` -> to send all the files current snapshot to staging area
 * `git status `-> differenece between staging and working directory
+* `git commit -m "commit message" ` : A snapshot of changes made to the repository.
+Each commit has a unique ID and a message describing the changes.
+* `git log` : list of commits